AndresNamm/Bookstore/README.md

 # Bookstore
-My first project in php using Zend framework.
+My first project using Zend framework.
 1. HTML5 format (header, nav, section, article, aside and footer).
 2. Used jQuery load (AJAX) function to load the results and display it in the main article section.
 3. jquery lightbox widget: When a user clicks on a image  pop up window shows a larger image.